tymur-l/SnakeGame_FPGA/text/article.md

 ## Conclusion

 After 8 weeks of hard work, we can finally say, that the project was successfully implemented.
-We got some ideas about game development and ended up with an enjoyable version of a "Snake" game for an FPGA.
-The game is playable, and our skills in programming, designing an architecture and soft-skills improved.
+We got some experience in game development and ended up with an enjoyable version of a "Snake" game for an FPGA.
+The game is playable, and our skills in programming, designing an architecture and have soft-skills improved.

 ## Acknowledgements